RandolphDR/Calculator/README.md

+#ReadMe
-# This Program was Published on June 12, 2023;
+This Program was Published on June 12, 2023;

 *INSTRUCTIONS